-It has a long body and tail.
+The Slender-Tailed Meerkat has a long body and tail.
 Its face is long and it narrows at the chin.
 Its eyes have black patches around them.
-Their fur is grey or brown with streaks of silver.
+Its fur is grey or brown with streaks of silver.
 It has four toes with long claws for digging rapidly and for climbing trees.

-Slender-Tailed Meerkats are social animals and live in groups, called colonies, of about 20 individuals.
+The Slender-Tailed Meerkat is a social animal and lives in groups, called colonies, of about 20 individuals.
 It is a matriarchal group, which means that the head of the group is female.
 They live in burrows with many entrances (for quick entry and exit).

 Photographer: Martina Nicolls